Rahul Gandhi would soon visit Chattisgarh, says state Cong chief | english.lokmat.com

 Rahul Gandhi would soon visit Chattisgarh, says state Cong chief

-Chhattisgarh Congress chief said on Wednesday that the Congress leader Rahul Gandhi would soon visit the state and he would tour Bastar and Surguja districts.
+Chhattisgarh Congress chief Mohan Markam said on Wednesday that the Congress leader Rahul Gandhi would soon visit the state and he would tour Bastar and Surguja districts.

-Chhattisgarh Congress chief said on Wednesday that the Congress leader Rahul Gandhi would soon visit the state and he would tour Bastar and Surguja districts.
+Chhattisgarh Congress chief Mohan Markam said on Wednesday that the Congress leader Rahul Gandhi would soon visit the state and he would tour Bastar and Surguja districts.

 Ahead of the Chhattisgarh election, due in 2023, Markam came to the Marwahi Assembly segment in order to form the booth-level committees and strengthen the party.